Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Western Michigan's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Western Michigan is 2-0 against the spread and 2-0 overall in games when it records more than 19.0 points.
+- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team records more than 19.0 points.

-- When Western Michigan picks up more than 345.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- Western Michigan is 2-0 against the spread and 2-0 overall when the team amasses over 345.0 yards.

-- This year, the Broncos have turned the ball over two times, while the Spartans have forced two.
+- The Broncos have two turnovers this season, equal to the number of takeaways for the Spartans.

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.